heather7283/cclip/README.md

 Run `cclipd -h` and `cclip -h` for description of command line arguments.

-**For now, you need to create directory for database file manually.
-This will be fixed in the future.
-For now, just `mkdir -p ~/.local/share/cclip`**

 Generally, you want to start cclipd from your compositor's startup file.
 Example for Hyprland:
 ```
 exec-once = cclipd -s 2 -t "image/png" -t "image/*" -t "text/plain;charset=utf-8" -t "text/*" -t "*"